Cpymadtools

 )

 Returns a prepared default LHC setup for the given opticsfile, for a Run 3 setup.
-Both beams are made with a default Run 3 configuration, and the provided sequence is re-cycled from MSIA.EXIT.[B12] as in the OMC model_creator, then USE-d.
+Both beams are made with a default Run 3 configuration, and the lhcb sequence for the given beam is re-cycled from MSIA.EXIT.B{beam} as in the OMC model_creator, and then USE-d.
 Specific variable settings can be given as keyword arguments.

 Important

-As this is a Run 3 setup, it is assumed that the acc-models-lhc repo is available in the root space,``. which is needed by the different files in acc-models-lhc.
+As this is a Run 3 setup, it is assumed that the acc-models-lhc repo is available in the root space, which is needed by the different files in the acc-models-lhc repo itself.

 Note

-• beam (int) -- which beam to set up for.
+• beam (int) -- The beam to set up for.
 Defaults to beam 1.

-• slicefactor (int) -- if provided, the sequence will be sliced and made thin.
+• slicefactor (int, optional) -- If provided, the sequence will be sliced and made thin.
 Defaults to None, which leads to an unsliced sequence.

-• **kwargs -- if echo or warn are found in the keyword arguments they will be transmitted as options to MAD-X. Any other keyword argument is transmitted to the Madx creation call.
+• **kwargs -- If echo or warn are found in the keyword arguments they will be transmitted as options to MAD-X (by default these two are given as False).
+Any other keyword argument is transmitted to the Madx creation call.

 Example